fotomassimo/Football-tickets-app/README.md

 5.Setup logger: Open file src/main/resources/log4j2.xml in this project using IDE and set value `Property name="logdir"` as an absolute path of this project directory on your computer (i.e. `C:\Users\MyUser\IdeaProjects\football-tickets-app`) or any custom directory, where you want to locate log files, and it has modifying permissions of local OS.
-This logger is used to keep records of user's unsuccessful authentication attempts.

 6.Deploy the project on the web server using IDE: `Run`->`Run`(or press `Shift+F10` on Windows).